marcelofinamorvieira/DatoContentLink/README.md

 - `refresh(root?)` – queue a stega rescan for the whole root or a specific subtree (handy after streaming updates).

 > **SPA note:** call `dispose()` on route changes if you mount/unmount the preview surface manually.
 After disposal the controller becomes inert.

+Provide a `resolveEditUrl` callback when you want to rewrite or filter linking behaviour on a per-node basis (for example, to send certain payloads to custom dashboards).
+Return `null` from the callback to skip stamping a given element entirely.

 Lifecycle callbacks receive a `MarkSummary` object (`editableTotal`, `generatedStamped`, `generatedUpdated`, `explicitTotal`, and the processed `scope`).
 The same payload is dispatched as DOM `CustomEvent`s: